crond-jaist/iotrain-sim/README.md

    change it after the first login.
 According to the Contiki developers, it is necessary to prepare the submodules in the OS source code before being able to run Cooja.
-To do that, open a terminal in the Instant Contiki VM and run the command below:
+To do that, open a terminal in the Instant Contiki VM and run the following command:

    ```
    cd contiki && git submodule update --init && cd ..